 However, it is an altogether different thing to invite such a one into your home unchecked, or to remain in open and indiscriminate vulnerability to their persistent attempts to abuse you.
 God does not call us to this.
 He does not say, if your enemy wants to pillage your home and family, that you should open the door of your home and turn your back.
 Neither does it commend inviting continued emotional trauma from those who love the power of the tongue.
 Our natural discretion in avoiding and deterring such unwarranted abuse is not unhealthy, it is upright and wise.

 Supposing that our offender does not express any repentance?
 Technically, we should still forgive, we must forgive, whether or not there is repentance.
-We must always give up any thought of retaliation.
-However, what is evident is that discretion must be used in restoring the relationship.
+We must always give up any thought of retaliation, yet we are commanded to treat the unrepentant as if they are unbelievers and disfellowship them from the church.
+(Mt 18:17) Clearly, discretion must be used in restoring the relationship.
 We are to treat others according to their current character as we are able to perceive it, and not walk in self-imposed blindness to the ways of those about us.
 This is the calling of wisdom.
 “A prudent man foreseeth the evil, and hideth himself: but the simple pass on, and are punished.”
 (Pr 22:3, 27:12)

-There is so much more to our response to an offense than vengeance.
+Looking further, there is so much more to our response to an offense than vengeance.
 There are potent feelings of resentment, bitterness, grief, sorrow, anger, and betrayal.
 We are tempted to be harsh, reproachful, and indignant.
 Are these feelings wrong?
 Are they unhealthy?
 How do we recover from the bruises left upon us by an offender even after we have given up the right to avenge ourselves?
-This is an extremely important matter.
+This is extremely important.

 Remembering the love of God is the crowning step, built upon the truths of His ultimate sovereignty and purpose in our lives, upon which one can reach up into the celestial realms for strength, peace, and joy in tribulation.
 Armed with a knowledge of the sovereign capability of our heavenly Father, and a perception of our unique purpose and place in His eternal plan, we come to remember and deeply appreciate that God loves us unconditionally … far above our natural ability to conceive or comprehend.
 He seeks our welfare without regard to our behavior and disposition, because He has adopted us and fully received us as His children for Christ’s sake, and He has a tender affection for us as His dear children.
 Whether He is gently comforting us in sorrow, encouraging us in trials and tribulations, or severely chastening us when we fall into disobedience, all of God’s intent toward His children springs from His Fatherly love for them.

 It is also helpful to remember the mercy of God, in the context of His love.
 His love is completely undeserved, unearned, and unmerited.
-If any human being received what they really deserved, they would immediately plunge unsheltered into the fiery blasts of an eternal hell and begin to suffer the infinite fury and indignation of the Lord God of the universe.
+No one alive has been dealt with unfairly by God, given worse than they deserve.
+(Ps 103:10) If any human being received what they really deserved, they would immediately plunge unsheltered into the fiery blasts of an eternal Hell and begin to suffer the infinite fury and indignation of the Lord God of the universe.
 This contrast makes the love of God that much more precious and sacred to us.

 The extent to which we perceive and rest in the incredible love of God, grounded in His sovereignty and purposes in our lives, this is the extent to which we are able to endure suffering with patience and joy, rather than falling into despair and anguish.
 This, appropriated in the power and renewing of the Holy Spirit, is the only cure for bitterness, resentment, and despair.
 Knowing the height, breadth, and depth of the love of God fills us with all of His fullness, regardless of the sins others perpetrate upon us.